RusFCode/RusFCode/README.md

 --> I can give a compiled version if needed for professors only

---> Please don't steal this code this is an intellectual property protected by Hitachi energy who's a multinational compagny
+--> Please don't steal this code this is an intellectual property protected by Hitachi energy who's a multinational company

 --> Stealing this code can expose yourself to severe sanctions in the martial court